teateatea/heartbreaker/A/B/C/Rules/Scheduling.md

 ___
 # Joining a Game
 Usually, I'll put out an Open Call, a date and time when I'd like to run a game *(e.g. this Sunday from 7pm-10:30pm)*.
-Please reply to that post so that I know you're in!
+Please reply to that message so that I know you're in!

 ### Player Caps & Waiting Lists
 I'm limiting the party size to 4 Players for now, but you're encouraged to join the waiting list.
 If you signed up for a session, but couldn't play because of the player cap, you get priority on the next session.